Cognitive Dark Matter: Measuring What AI Misses: Jagged intelligence stems from a lack of training data

-We see three kinds of data that can surface the content of cognitive dark matter.
-The first is \textbf{data sampled from cognitive models} constructed from large-scale rich behavioral data.
-This is illustrated by problem-solving: classic work by Newell and Simon \cite{Newell1972-il} suggested that we can think about human problem solving in terms of searching a tree of possibilities, and identified heuristic strategies people use to make that search efficient.
+This approach is illustrated by problem-solving: classic work by Newell and Simon \cite{Newell1972-il} suggested that we can think about human problem solving in terms of searching a tree of possibilities, and identified heuristic strategies people use to make that search efficient, an idea that has been applied succesfully in AI \cite{yao2023treethoughtsdeliberateproblem}.
 Modern AI systems are trained on data that are generated by such processes, in the form of reasoning traces that are used to fine-tune models.
 However, search is just one kind of cognitive process; the pipeline from behavior to cognitive model to synthetic data could be applied to other cognitive domains.
 By measuring behavior when people make complex decisions, engage in planning, and reason about the minds of others, we can develop accurate cognitive models of those behavioral paradigms \cite{Griffiths2024-du}, which can then be used to develop synthetic CDM-enriched data in these domains.
 This requires collecting large-scale behavioral studies of human cognition \cite{Peterson2021-ok,Almaatouq2022-ye} in specific domains.